Honda CR-V 2012-2016: problems and fixes, fuel economy, engine, interior photos

 Honda CR-V has a good reputation, but what are the reported problems?
 Is it reliable?
 Which model years to look for?
 Read further to find out.

 Engine: The 2012-2014 CR-V has a proven 2.4L DOHC i-VTEC K24 engine with 185 horsepower and 163 lb-ft of torque.
 It's a fairly simple engine with a conventional fuel injection.
-It has been in use for many years and is known to last long with regular care.
+It has been used in many Honda vehicles and is known to last long with regular care.

 With the 2015 facelift, the CR-V received the new K24W Earth Dreams engine.
 It has a higher compression ratio (11.1:1) and a direct fuel injection.
 It's also rated at 185 horsepower, but offers more torque: 181 lb-ft.
 In a direct fuel injection, the fuel is injected under much higher pressure directly into the combustion chamber to improve fuel efficiency.
 Mechanically it means a different engine design and an added high-pressure fuel pump that is mounted on the engine and driven by the exhaust camshaft.